Matthew A. Tambiah

 When learning a math subject, most people memorize solution methods for specific problem types.
 Unfortunately, this means they have trouble solving problem types they haven’t encountered before — or even minor variations of previous problems.
 My approach (solving problems by understanding and using the underlying math principles, what is often called “first principles”) allowed me to solve not only variations of problems I had previously encountered but also completely new problems.

 Whereas most of my classmates solved problems exactly the way their instructor or textbook had specified, I always looked for the simplest and easiest way to solve a problem.
 I saw that I could find methods that required less work, but required a deeper understanding of the mathematics concepts involved — an understanding my peers hadn’t developed because they relied on memorization.
-For example, most people can multiply two-digit numbers with pen and paper.
-Go ahead and do the following calculation on a piece of scratch paper: 43 × 87.

 My approach to math has always led to success in quantitative academic courses and standardized tests.
 My academic accomplishments include:

 - Graduating from Harvard with Highest Honors with a Bachelor’s in Electrical and Computer Engineering

 - Graduate coursework at MIT in EECS with a 4.0/4.0 GPA (5.0/5.0 on the MIT Scale)